-15 It is noted that for a valid transfer of shares to take place, the name of the transferee must be entered in the register of members in respect thereof.
+It is noted that for a valid transfer of shares to take place, the name of the transferee must be entered in the register of members in respect thereof.

-- The members of the Board of Directors for the year ended 31 December 2019 and at the date of this report are shown on page 1.
-All of them were members of the Board throughout the year 2019, except Mrs. Yuliia Ponomarenko and Mrs. Olga Romanova who were appointed as Directors on 28 February 2019 and 12 December 2019 respectively.
-Mr Yevhenii Vizhul who was an appointed Director as at 1 January 2019, resigned on 28 February 2019 and was replaced by Mrs. Yuliia Ponomarenko.
-There were no other significant changes in the composition, distribution of responsibilities or compensation of the Board of Directors. - There is no requirement in the Company's Articles of Association for retirement of Directors by rotation, and all the Directors remain in office
+The members of the Board of Directors for the year ended 31 December 2020 and at the date of this report are shown on page 1.
+All of them were members of the Board throughout the year 2020.

+There is no requirement in the Company's Articles of Association for retirement of Directors by rotation, and all the Directors remain in office.